How to Apply

 - If you encounter problems with SAM, DUNS or GRANTS.GOV, read Troubloshooting, DUNS, SAM, and Grants.gov (437.3KB).

-- Your application will consist of a proposal narrative (12 pages), Partner Contribution Statements, a Standard Form 424 (“Application for Federal Assistance”), another Standard Form (either the SF-424B or D “Assurances”) and a project area shapefile or .kmz file.
+- Your application will consist of a Proposal Narrative (12 pages), Partner Contribution Statements, a Standard Form 424 (“Application for Federal Assistance”), another Standard Form: SF-424B “Assurances”, and a project area shapefile or .kmz file.
 Each is described below.

-- Write the proposal narrative, as described below.
-If you are applying through the IMPACT Program, you also need to follow the instructions in the second pdf, “Applying for a NMBCA IMPACT Program Grant”, to include additional IMPACT Program proposal information.
-You will be attaching the proposal narrative to your grants.gov application.
+- Write the Proposal Narrative, as described in the linked document below entitled "How to Apply for a NMBCA Grant".
+If you are applying through the IMPACT Program, you also need to follow the instructions in the second pdf, “How to Apply for - a NMBCA IMPACT Program Grant”, to include additional IMPACT Program proposal information.
+You will be attaching the Proposal Narrative to your grants.gov application.

 - Obtain signed Partner Contribution Statements.
 You will be attaching these to your grants.gov application.